 Check the network requirements for the registration to be successful.
-For more information, refer to Network Requirements.
+For more information, refer to Network Firewall Requirements.

-Starting from software version 6.6.00, UCT-C supports IPv6 along with the IPv4 protocol.
+UCT-C only supports IPv4 protocol.
 For more information, refer to Deploy UCT-C in Kubernetes.

 UCT-C Deregistration

 When UCT-C is terminated normally, UCT-C sends the deregistration message to GigaVUE-FM.
 If UCT-C goes down abnormally, it will get deregistered when the GigaVUE-FM misses to receive couple of heartbeats.